 What are the benefits of Paxlovid?

 Paxlovid comes in pill form and can be taken at home.
-A combination of two other antiviral drugs, nirmatrelvir and ritonavir, Paxlovid has a course of treatment that is three pills taken twice a day, for five days.
+A combination of two other antiviral drugs, nirmatrelvir, and ritonavir, Paxlovid has a course of treatment that is three pills taken twice a day for five days.

 What is “COVID rebound”?

-Occurring in less than 1% of patients, the “rebound” and its causes are being studied.
+In less than 1% of patients, the “rebound” and its causes are being studied.

 For those concerned about the “COVID rebound,” Dr. Landis clarifies that “Symptoms and positive test results from ‘COVID rebound’ seem to improve or resolve quickly without additional treatment.
 Paxlovid is still effective at preventing hospitalization or death from SARS-CoV-2, even in those who experience ‘COVID rebound.’”